 While CESM1 and HadGEM3-GA4 both have very similar climate sensitivities, we see that GISS-E2 has a particularly small sensitivity - in fact, the smallest value of all the CMIP5 models reported in the AR5 report (Flato et al., 2013).
 This presumably compounds the fact that GISS-E2 simulates the smallest SW flux change of the three models, ensuring that the resulting surface temperature response is comparatively smaller still.
 Differences in climate sensitivity do not seem to explain any of the variation in the magnitude of the response between CESM1 and HadGEM3-GA4, at least based on these values.
 However, it is worth noting that the climate sensitivity values that we report are derived from global CO2 forcings, whereas in our case we are looking at the translation of a very regional forcing into a global response.
-It is not trivial that the global-mean temperature response to a regionally localised forcing is a function only of the resulting globally-averaged forcing, and in particular it may be that different models are more or less sensitive to forcings in specific regions.
-Unfortunately we know of no study that has calculated climate sensitivity to regional forcings in single or multimodel frameworks.
+It is not trivial that the global-mean temperature response to a regionally localised forcing is a function only of the resulting globally averaged forcing, and in particular it may be that different models are more or less sensitive to forcings in specific regions.
+Unfortunately, we know of no study that has calculated climate sensitivity to regional forcings in single- or multi-model frameworks.
 Shindell (2012) calculated climate sensitivities to forcings imposed in different latitudinal bands for the GISS-E2 model, finding that there is considerable variation relative to the global climate sensitivity.
-In that study, estimates of the response to forcings at different latitudes in three other global climate models, based on the GISS-E2 sensitivities, are found to largely agree to within +/- 20% with the full simulations however, suggesting that models.
+In that study, estimates of the response to forcings at different latitudes in three other global climate models, based on the GISS-E2 sensitivities, are found to largely agree to within $\pm 20\%$ with the full simulations, however, suggesting that regional sensitivities (relative to a model's global sensitivity) may not vary that much between models.